box/box-python-sdk-gen/docs/sign_requests.md

 ### Arguments

 - sign_request_id `str`
-  - The ID of the sign request Example: "33243242"
+  - The ID of the signature request Example: "33243242"
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.